-Penalty: Pursuant to s147M(1)(f) of the Electricity Act 1992, the Respondent is ordered to pay a fine of \$1000.00.
+Penalty: Pursuant to s147M(1)(f) of the Electricity Act 1992, the Respondent costs of \$250.00 (GST included) towards the costs of, and incidental to, the inquiry of the Board.

-Costs: Pursuant to s147N of the Act, the Respondent is ordered to pay costs of \$250.00 (GST included) towards the costs of, and incidental to, the inquiry of the Board.
+Costs: Pursuant to s147N of the Act, the Respondent is ordered to pay

-Publication: The Registrar shall record the Board's action in the Register of
+Publication: The Registrar shall record the Board's action in the Register of publicly available on the Board's website.